theolivenbaum/resin/README.md

 	    }
 	    timer.Start();
 	    var docs = s.Search(q).ToList();
-	    var elapsed = timer.Elapsed;
+	    var elapsed = timer.Elapsed.TotalMilliseconds;
 	    var position = 0;
 	    foreach (var doc in docs)
 	    {
 	        Console.WriteLine(string.Join(", ", ++position, doc.Fields["id"][0], doc.Fields["label"][0]));
 	    }
-	    Console.WriteLine("{0} results in {1} ms", docs.Count, elapsed.TotalMilliseconds);
+	    Console.WriteLine("{0} results in {1} ms", docs.Count, elapsed);
 	}

 ![alt text](https://github.com/kreeben/resin/blob/master/screenshot2.PNG "The Snipping Tool.
 Why no text capabilities?")

 ##Roadmap
-###Implement query language and implement prefix search
+###Query language
 Resin is around 800 locs at the moment, does term-based queries really fast and indexing within decent timeframes.
 In the next release there will be improvements to the query parsing.
 I don't see anything wrong with the Lucene query language.

+###Prefix search
 I will also try to achieve prefix based matching with the help of a [DAWG](https://en.wikipedia.org/wiki/Directed_acyclic_word_graph).

 ###Fuzzy
 The term-based search that is currently implemented is extremly fast because once you have deserialized the indexes the scan, the resolve of the document, they are all hash-table look-ups.
-Perfectly scalable too.

 The problem of both prefix and fuzzy querying may be seen as a problem of finding out which tokens to look for.

 If you create an ngram-index from the lexicon and ngram the query token the same way and look up the terms for those grams, filter out junk the [Levenstein](https://en.wikipedia.org/wiki/Levenshtein_distance) way, what is left are the term-based queries.
-So a fuzzy query would add one more step to the querying pipeline
+Such a fuzzy query implementation would add a couple of steps to the querying pipeline.

 ###Ranking
 If that goes well then what is left is the ranking algorithm.
 That should be tons of fun.
 That's where the [Lucene core team](http://opensourceconnections.com/blog/2015/10/16/bm25-the-next-generation-of-lucene-relevation/) is at.

+###Multi-index searching
+Lucene does it.
+It's pretty useful.
+It has a cool factor to it.
+Resin needs it.